Inference SDK¶

 - max_concurrent_requests - max number of concurrent requests that can be started

-- max_batch_size - max number of elements that can be injected into single request (in v0 mode - API only
+- max_batch_size - max number of elements that can be injected into single request

 Thanks to that the following improvements can be achieved:

-- if you run inference container with API on prem on powerful GPU machine - setting max_batch_size properly
+- if you run inference container with API on prem on powerful GPU machine - setting

-- if you run inference against hosted Roboflow API - setting max_concurrent_requests will cause multiple images
+max_batch_sizeproperly may bring performance / throughput benefits - if you run inference against hosted Roboflow API - setting

-then the load of single node can be optimised and parallel requests to different nodes can be made at a time
+max_concurrent_requestswill cause multiple images being served at once bringing performance / throughput benefits - combination of both options can be beneficial for clients running inference container with API on cluster of machines, then the load of single node can be optimised and parallel requests to different nodes can be made at a time

 from inference_sdk import InferenceHTTPClient